tonethar/IGME-330-Master/notes/HW-mapbox-2.md

 ## II.
 Add some markers

-- Now that we've done some refactoring, it will be easy to load in some location data (RIT Coffeeshops)
+- Now that we've done some refactoring, it will be easy to load in some location data (RIT Coffeeshop locations and names)

 1) let’s create a new function named `loadMarkers()` - it will look like this - thank goodness for copy/paste - eh?: